 Lifespan

 The lifespan of land snails depends on the species.
-Heavy predation by beetles, birds and other animals means most don’t make it through their first year.
-Many are eaten as eggs.
+Heavy predation by beetles, birds, and other animals means most don’t make it through their first year.
+Many of them are eaten as eggs.
 Those that do make it live around two or three years.
 Captive snails have lived ten to fifteen years or more.
+Land snails have the highest number of extinct species worldwide, with many more threatened due to invasive predators, habitat loss, and climate change.

 Predators

-Predators take a huge toll.
-They include mammals, such as rats, moles, badgers, and humans, as well as birds, toads, frogs, crabs, turtles, beetles and ants.
+Predators take a considerable toll.
+They include mammals, such as rats, moles, badgers, and humans, as well as birds, toads, frogs, crabs, turtles, beetles, and ants.
 A species goes extinct; “Lonely George,” the last of his kind

 More reading